nicolashery/nicolashery.com/posts/2014-09-07-integrating-d3js-visualizations-in-a-react-app.md

 And there we go, with just a few lines of code we added a "show/hide all tooltips" functionality:

-{% image "d3js-react-integration-05.png" "D3.js and React" "Adding the 'show/hide all tooltips' widget" %}
+{% cloudinaryImage "d3js-react-integration-05.png" "D3.js and React" "Adding the 'show/hide all tooltips' widget" %}

 ## Conclusion